-Heartburn may cause problems with swallowing, burping, nausea, or bloating.
+Heartburn may cause burping, nausea, bloating, or trouble swallowing.
 These symptoms can sometimes last up to 2 hours or longer.
 In some people, heartburn symptoms may cause sleep problems, a chronic cough, asthma, wheezing, or choking episodes.

-Heartburn usually is worse after eating or made worse by lying down or bending over.
+Heartburn usually is worse after you eat.
+It's often made worse if you lie down or bend over.
 It gets better if you sit or stand up.

 Almost everyone will have troubles with heartburn now and then.

-Heartburn occurs more frequently in adults than in children.
-Many women have heartburn every day when they are pregnant.
-This is because the growing uterus puts increasing upward pressure on the stomach.
+Heartburn occurs more often in adults than in children.
+Many women have heartburn every day when they're pregnant.
+That's because the growing uterus puts increasing upward pressure on the stomach.

 Symptoms of heartburn and symptoms of a heart attack may feel the same.
-Sometimes your heartburn symptoms may mean a more serious problem and need to be checked by your doctor.
+Sometimes your heartburn symptoms may mean a more serious problem.
+They may need to be checked by your doctor.

-Dyspepsia is a medical term that is used to describe a vague feeling of fullness, gnawing, or burning in the chest or upper belly, especially after eating.
+Dyspepsia is a medical term that's used to describe a vague feeling of fullness, gnawing, or burning in the chest or upper belly, especially after eating.
 A person may describe this feeling as "gas."
-Other symptoms may occur at the same time, such as belching, rumbling noises in the abdomen, increased flatus, poor appetite, and a change in bowel habits.
+Other symptoms may occur at the same time.
+They include belching, rumbling noises in the belly, increased passing gas (flatus), poor appetite, and a change in bowel habits.
 Causes of dyspepsia can vary from minor to serious.

-Heartburn occurs when food and stomach juices back up (reflux) into the esophagus, which is the tube that leads from the throat to the stomach.
+Heartburn occurs when food and stomach juices back up (reflux) into the esophagus.
+This is the tube that leads from the throat to the stomach.
 This process is called gastroesophageal reflux.
 Common causes of reflux include: